Sunday, December 19, 2010

 Calling the Shots, by Cauli Le Chat, MPL Roving Reporter

-This is how my temporary digs looked on July 12, 2008, when the library dedicated an outdoor children's garden.
-When I took up occupancy in late November, 2010, I was living next to the wall behind the rocks, where the Wicked Wind of the West could not reach, and the nasty Rain and Snow Beasties could not torment me.
+This is how my temporary digs looked on July 12, 2008, when the library dedicated an outdoor children's garden (the "kinder garden"--cute, eh?).
+When I took up occupancy in late November, 2010, I was living next to the wall behind the rocks, where the Wicked Wind of the West could not reach, and the nasty Rain and Snow Beasties could not torment moi.
 There was quite a bit of snow on the ground, too, but Boss Lady said to use this photograph.

 Things were looking mighty bleak, I don't mind telling you.
 Four-legged food was in terribly short supply, due to the below-freezing temperatures and arctic landscape.
 Dumpster diving is for chumps, but a hungry feline is a motivated feline, so I packed away my pride and searched some trash for edibles.
 The smell was off-putting, to say the least, but there were a few goodies left over from happy meals.

-Still, pickings were slim, and I was walking the one-way road to hungrytown when a library couple (humans can be useful) "found" me--a typically human interpretation, since I knew where I was all along and so was hardly lost--and, more to the point, fed me some tasty portions.
-This continued for about a week, until the couple spirited me away to an abode in a Hrududu (to borrow the word for car from the Lapine Language--you should read the children's novel Watership Down, by Richard Adams, to learn more about this)--and a new, happier existence.
+Still, pickings were slim, and I was walking the one-way road to hungrytown (not to be confused with the great band by the same name) when a library couple (humans can be useful) "found" moi--a typically human interpretation, since I knew where I was all along, so I was hardly lost--and, more to the point, fed moi some tasty portions.
+This continued for about a week, until the couple spirited moi away to an abode in a Hrududu (to borrow the word for car from the Lapine Language--you should read the children's novel Watership Down, by Richard Adams, to learn more about this)--and a new, happier existence.
 I would show you a photograph of my new digs, but Kindly Couple can't use a digital camera to save your life.

-Kindly Couple told me that Boss Lady would let me "volunteer" to be the library's roving reporter if (1) I didn't live at the library, and (2) I steered clear of the dumpster.
-For me, this is a real job, with benefits (three daily squares, warm sleeping quarters, fake furry mice everywhere), so you shall be reading more of my insightful and witty feline perceptions in future blogs.
+Kindly Couple told moi that Boss Lady would let moi "volunteer" to be the library's roving reporter if (1) I didn't live at the library, and (2) I steered clear of the dumpster.
+For moi, this is a real job, with benefits (three daily squares, warm sleeping quarters, fake furry mice everywhere), so you shall be reading more of my insightful and witty feline perceptions in future blogs.
 Lots of libraries have resident cats, but MPL has a star reporter, pounding the four-legged beat to bring you the latest headlines.